 Normally you won't encounter birds on the road, but if you are in a quiet area or if there is something tasty on the road (an unfortunate rabbit or deer, perhaps), you may find that birds of prey can't resist taking a rest or having a snack on the road.

 Just because birds can fly doesn't mean that they will, so give them space to move on.
 Again, your best chance of avoiding causing injury or death to a bird is to ensure you always drive at a safe speed with plenty of time to stop.

 Whilst you may be one of many people enjoying a road trip in Scotland, remember that cars are not the only users of the road.
 You may come across cyclists, horse-riders, runners or hikers on the road.

 Be prepared to meet lots of different types of road users going at different speeds to you, and please remember that even though the road may be narrow in places, if overtaking you still need to pass them with plenty of space.
 If someone is coming the other way, stop and wait until you can pass them safely.

 Please keep in mind that some types of road user will make less noise than a car, so you may not always hear them coming.

 Keep an eye on the weather

 Many of Scotland's roads can be affected by poor weather conditions, so always check the forecast before you drive.

-On high ground, such as in the case of roads over mountain passes, snow or ice can occur at almost any time of year.
+On high ground, snow or ice can occur at almost any time of year.
 Surfaces can become slippery or waterlogged if there is a lot of rain, and in extreme cases, there can be large areas of standing water or debris from landslides partially obstructing the road.
-Fog is common from sea level up into the mountains, and again this can occur at any time of year and restrict your visibility of what's ahead of you.
+Fog is common all year round from sea level up into the mountains, and can severely restrict your visibility.